 Noise and vibration in the workplace have a high potential to produce serious effects on the health of workers.
 Every day, millions of workers are exposed to noise and vibration in their workplace.
-There is a growing concern among occupational health and safety professionals, we will describe one by one in detail Introduction to noise and vibration, Noise and vibration hazards and what is vibration and noise control?
+There is a growing concern among occupational health and safety professionals, we will describe one by one in detail the Introduction to noise and vibration, Noise and vibration hazards and what is vibration and noise control.

 More frequently, new tools appear that make our day-to-day work easier, but they can have other effects on our health.
 We forget the new layer of risk.
 We could continue to enjoy our comfort in the workplace with complete safety, we must identify the potential hazards and establish some preventive measures regarding noise and vibration.

 There is no unequivocal definition, but it could be said that noise is an unwanted sound that can be considered annoying, unpleasant useless for the person who hears it.
 We understand noise as an inarticulate and confused sound, more or less loud.
 Some types of sounds are considered pleasant (exceptional) depending on the situation or the specific sensitivity of people such as DJ sound.

 The propagation of sound in air is comparable to that of waves in water.
 When we throw a stone on a raft, circular waves appear that spread evenly in all directions.
 Sound in the air, these invisible waves propagate in the same way, transmitting part of the energy emitted by the sound source to people.